WaffleInvoice Blog

 Recurring Invoice Software for Cleaning Businesses: Stop Creating the Same Invoice Every Month

-Recurring invoice software exists exactly for this.
-The right tool sets up the invoice once, sends it on a schedule, and either auto-charges the customer's card or sends a payment link they tap to pay.
-This guide covers what recurring invoice features actually matter for cleaning businesses, how to set up your first recurring invoice in under five minutes, and which tools are worth your time.
+That is the whole pitch.
+The right tool sets the invoice up once, sends it on a schedule, and either charges the customer's card automatically or drops a payment link in their inbox that they tap to pay.
+Below I will walk through which recurring features actually earn their keep for a cleaning operation, how to set up your first recurring invoice in about five minutes, and which tools are worth paying for.

 Why Cleaning Businesses Need Recurring Billing More Than Most Service Trades

-A plumber gets called for emergencies, sometimes the same property, sometimes not.
-A cleaner builds a route.
+A plumber gets called for emergencies.
+Sometimes it is the same property, usually it is not.
+A cleaner builds a route instead.
 Tuesday morning, three houses.
 Thursday afternoon, two offices.
-Saturday, four short-term rentals.
-The same customers, the same days, the same scope, week after week.
+Saturday, four short-term rentals before the next guests check in at 4pm.
+Same customers, same days, same scope, week after week after week.

 Recurring Invoice Features That Actually Matter